palantir/atlasdb/docs/source/configuration/cassandra_KVS_configuration.rst

 Leader
 ======

-The leader block is where you specify the leaders(all hosts that participate in leader election) for paxos and a lockCreator for creating the locks table.
+The leader block is where you specify the leaders (all hosts that participate in leader election) for paxos and a lockCreator for creating the schema mutation lock table.

 Required parameters:

-- ``quorumSize`` : Number of hosts that form majority.
+- ``quorumSize`` : Number of hosts that form a majority.
 This number must be greater than half of the total number of hosts.
 - ``leaders`` : A list of all hosts.
 The protocol must be http/https depending on if ssl is configured.
 - ``localhost`` : The ``protocol://hostname:port`` eg: ``https://myhost:3828`` of the host on which this config exists.